Ok I got it, but how it works?

 My HD mod is at 800x600, does this matter?

-Valery, what about Bandicam, tried it?
+Valery, what about

 The program has quite flexible setting of the quality of the recorded video.
 I have a video output of 300 mb for 10 minutes at 1920x1080 and 60 fps MP4 format.
 If you cut it to 30 fps and slightly reduce the video quality to 60%, then ~150-200mb will be released for 10 minutes.